 Indeed, this is all we need to write our program!
 But there are a few more specifics:

 First, we need a good random number generator to feed BigInteger’s “probablePrime” function.
 It turns out that Java’s built-in random number generator is just not secure enough.
-To remedy this, we could use the “java.security.secureRandom” class, part of Java’s cryptography package; but for the sake of not relying too much on the Java engineers, we instead import an implementation of the Mersenne Twister, a fast and provably secure prime number generator.
+To remedy this, we could use the “java.security.secureRandom” class, part of Java’s cryptography package; but for the sake of brevity, we instead import an implementation of the Mersenne Twister, a fast prime number generator which is not secure.

 Third, we notice that the choice of public key is arbitrary.
 Since everyone is allowed to know it, it shouldn’t matter what we pick.
 Of course, this is a bit too naive, and it has been proven that if the public key is small (say, ), then the RSA encryption is less secure.
 After twenty years of attacks trying to break RSA, it has been generally accepted that public keys with moderate bit-length and small Hamming weight (few 1’s in their binary expansion) are secure.
 The most commonly used public key is 65537, which is the prime .
 So in our implementation, we fix the public key at 65537.

 Finally, in order to make our String representations of moduli, public keys, and private keys slightly shorter, we use alphadecimal notation (base 36) for inputting and outputting our numbers.
 This has the advantage that it uses all numerals and characters, thus maximizing expression without getting funky symbols involved.

 Here is a snapshot of the resulting Java application:

 As you can see, the encrypted messages are quite long, but very copy-pasteable.
 Also, generating the keys can take up to a minute, so have patience when pressing the “Generate Keys” button under the tab of the same name.